hanikamee/Blue-Team/Linux/Linux System Hunt.md

 ![Cron Job](Cron_Job.png)

 ### Remote code execution via web shell
-A PHP file was.
-The snippet in the screenshot below checks whether an HTTP parameter named z was provided (\$_REQUEST["z"]).
+A PHP file was found, the snippet in the screenshot below checks whether an HTTP parameter named z was provided (\$_REQUEST["z"]).
 If so, it prints a "pre" tag, assigns the parameter to \$z, and calls system(\$z). system() executes the string as a shell command on the server and returns output. *die* ends script execution after running the command.
 An attacker can send `http://victim/shell.php?z=whoami` (or other commands) and have the server run arbitrary shell commands as the web server user

 Snippet observed:
 `<?php